 Fort Sainte Marie II National Historic Site of Canada is located within the Beausoleil First Nation land reserve along the southern shore of Christian Island, on Georgian Bay, in Ontario.
 The site consists of a clearing bordered by trees, some modern homes, and the shoreline of Georgian Bay.
 Low-lying cobble walls, probably created by 20th century rock piling, delineate the footprint of the square fort as well as its corner bastions.
 Also included on the site is a large, unused Huron burial pit.
 Over time, natural factors have slightly altered the original setting, such as the effects of shoreline erosion.
 The designation refers to the footprint of the fort.

-Fort Sainte Marie II was designated as a national historic site of Canada in 1920 because:
+Fort Sainte Marie II was designated as a national historic site of Canada because:

 - established in 1649, it was the last Jesuit mission for the Huron-Wendat in this area;

 - it was abandoned by the missionaries in 1650 when they fled to Quebec with some Huron-Wendat supporters;